G. de P.— I am ready to answer questions.

 It is selfishness that produces disease, and I mean selfishness when you go to the root of it all, not necessarily selfishness in the present life.
 There is such a thing as old karma not yet worked out.
 This old karma, having originated in the last life or in two lives last past, or it may be ten lives agone, has not yet had an opportunity to come out and dissipate its energies.
 Diseases are old bad karma working themselves out through the physical body.
 As I have said before several times, the physicians of the distant future, who will be wise magicians of the right-hand path, will know how to lead diseases out of the body carefully, wisely, so that the body will not be injured or hurt, and thus the system will be cleared in nature's own way of the poisons that it contains.

-Student — It is about selfishness.
-I know I am selfish.
+Student — I know I am selfish.
 I analyze and study these things, and I see that when I want to overeat it is selfishness.
 It is selfish for me to want things that are nice to the taste and that appeal to my desire-body, and I want to overcome that.
 I must overcome that selfishness.

 Student — Is it not wise to feel that the body, which is the temple of the divinity that is within, should always be in perfect condition to house that divinity; and that when one feels the slightest inclination to do the least ill, the thought should be continuously held that the house should be perfectly clean for the divinity?
 Is that a good idea?